Porte Sante Cemetery, Florence

 view of florence from the porte sante cemery

-Inaugurated in 1848 according to the design of Niccolò Matas (architect of the Santa Croce façade), the cemetery has from this date through to the present been the premier site of interment for those illustrious Catholic Florentines deemed worthy of its soil.
+The cemetery was opened in 1848 according to the design of Niccolò Matas (the same architect who designed the façade of the church of Santa Croce), the cemetery has from this date through to the present been the premier site of interment for those illustrious Catholic Florentines deemed worthy of its soil.
+Being originally managed by the monks of the nearby San Miniato al Monte monastery, this is a strictly catholic cemetery.
 The graves are highly varies: there are poignant gravestones, elegant private chapels, and simple columbaria.

 Angel statue in a private tomb at monumental cemetery of Florence